Fully Augmented Links in the Thickened Torus: Hyperbolicity of Fully Augmented Links in the Thickened Torus and Volume Bounds

-\begin{define} A \emph{torihedron} is a cone on the torus, i.e. $T^2 \times [0,1]/(T^2 \times \{1\})$, with a cellular graph $G$ (i.e. the regions are disks) on $T^2 \times \{0\}$.
+\begin{define} A \emph{torihedron} is a cone on the torus, i.e. $T^2 \times [0,1]/(T^2 \times \{1\})$, with a cellular graph $G$ on $T^2 \times \{0\}$.
 The edges and faces of $G$ are called the edges and faces of the torihedron.
 An \emph{ideal torihedron} is a torihedron with the vertices of $G$ and the vertex $T^2 \times \{1\}$ removed.
 Hence, an ideal torihedron is homeomorphic to $T^2 \times [0,1)$ with a finite set of points (ideal vertices) removed from $T^2 \times \{0\}$.
 The graph $G$ is called the \emph{graph of the torihedron}. \end{define}

+\begin{define} An \emph{angled torihedron} is a torihedron with an angle assignment on each edge of the graph of the torihedron.
+An assignment of $\pi/2$ angle on each edge is called a \emph{right-angled torihedron}. \end{define}

 \begin{prop} Let $L$ be a fully augmented link in $T^2 \times I$, then there is a decomposition of the link complement $(T^2 \times I )- L$ into two combinatorially isomorphic torihedra such that: \begin{enumerate} \item The faces of each torihedron can be checkerboard colored such that the shaded faces are triangular and arise from the bow-ties corresponding to crossing circles; \item The graph of each torihedron is 4-valent. \end{enumerate} \end{prop}